-Based on the assumptions adopted, the Fund's assets of £309 million represented 114% of the Fund's past service liabilities of £272 million (the "Solvency Funding Target") at the valuation date.
+On the basis of the assumptions adopted, the Fund's assets of £309 million represented 114% of the Fund's past service liabilities of £272 million (the "Solvency Funding Target") at the valuation date.
 The surplus at the valuation was therefore £37 million.
 The valuation also showed that a Primary contribution rate of 43.7% of pensionable pay per annum was required from the employer.
 Due to the rapidly declining payroll, admin expenses have been quoted as a £ amount separately meaning an additional £140,000 p.a. is payable on top of the above rate.
 The Primary rate is calculated as being sufficient, together with contributions paid by members, to meet all liabilities arising in respect of service after the valuation date.

 The funding objective as set out in the FSS is to achieve and maintain a solvency funding level of 100% of liabilities (the solvency funding target).
 In line with the FSS, where a shortfall exists at the effective date of the valuation a recovery plan will be put in place which requires additional contributions to correct the shortfall.
 Equally, where there is a surplus it is usually appropriate to offset this against contributions for future service, in which case contribution reductions will be put in place to allow for this.
 The FSS sets out the process for determining the recovery plan.
 The surplus at the last actuarial valuation date (including allowance for the estimated costs in relation to the McCloud judgement) is sufficient to offset the primary contribution requirements for the projected future working lifetime of the active membership.
-Therefore, the administering the period of the rate certificate.
+Therefore the administering authority and employers have agreed that no employer contributions will be required for the period of the rate certificate.